 - Reducing social media exposure.
 Social media use by employees on company time or technology is a huge source of legal exposure, as you never know when or how an employee might infringe on another party’s IP rights through social media.
 The best way to avoid this possibility is by creating strong policies that discourage or limit the use of social media on company time or technologies.

 If you need further help understanding intellectual property claims, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.